kalasjocke/sinatra-asset-pipeline/README.md

 # Example

-In it's most simple form you just register the `Sinatra::AssetPipeline` Sinatra extension within your Sinatra app:
+In it's most simple form you just register the `Sinatra::AssetPipeline` Sinatra extension within your application:

 ```ruby
 Bundler.require